approvals/ApprovalTests.Python/docs/how_to/inline_approvals_with_parse_input.md

 # How to have tight feedback loops with inline approvals and parse_input

+toc

 ## Problem
 You are doing TDD on a pure function that takes some parameters and returns a result.
 You want to just program and see the results of running it with as little in the way of that as possible.

+## Solution
+Use a combination of:
+1. Inline Approvals
+2. Parse Input
+3. Auto-Approver

+This allows you to easily give inputs and see the output.
+This will remove the repoter and diff tools and feel more like a REPL.

 ## Handling 1 Parameter